Willphillips96/Azure-SIEM-Honeypot-Lab/README.md

 [Bullet Points - Remove this afterwards]

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Powershell and log analytics via Azure.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps